- Small Business

 - Your organization determines whether or not to have a probationary period.

-- If selected, your organization sets the length of time employees must wait before gaining eligibility.
+- If selected, your organization sets the length of time employees must wait before gaining eligibility, which is no longer than 90 days.
 However, Blue Cross and Blue Shield of Vermont must administer it consistently.

 The probationary period begins...